Sean-Bradley/Design-Patterns-In-Python/command/README.md

 Eg, a button, will call the Invoker, which will call a pre registered Commands execute method, which the Receiver will perform.

 A Concrete Class will delegate a request to a command object, instead of implementing the request directly.
-Using a command design pattern allows you to seperate concerns a little easier and to solve problems of the concerns independently of each of the layers. eg, logging the execution of a command and it's outcome.
+Using a command design pattern allows you to separate concerns a little easier and to solve problems of the concerns independently of each of the layers. eg, logging the execution of a command and it's outcome.

 Uses: